TEAMLIGHTSABERS/FRC_2022-2023/README.md

 # GitHub Revisited

-Near the top of this repository is a green button called "Code" next to the word "About".
-Left click on "Code" and select the "Open with GitHub Desktop" option.
+Assuming that you have returned to this README.md file on the Web-based GitHub (remote repository), near the top of this repository is a green button called "Code" next to the word "About".
+Left click on the "Code" button and select the "Open with GitHub Desktop" option.
 If the GitHub Desktop Application doesn't exist on your computer, GitHub will download it and ask you to log-in.
 If you don't have an account, create one for free and repeat the process of left clicking on "Code" and logging-in to the GitHub Desktop.

 ![image](https://user-images.githubusercontent.com/54441806/206072601-60adb60e-19bf-4245-85d4-27e3497e33dd.png)
 ---------------------------------------------------------------------------------------------------------------